The Ancients

 Pictures and explaining texts from "Bild der Wissenschaft" 8/2000 and 1/2002

-Unnoticed by the remainder of the world in south east Anatolien a miracle was discovered: The oldest cult place of the world - far older as that so far than oldest city acted Jericho - offers marvelous animal sculptures.
+Unnoticed by the remainder of the world in south east Anatolien a miracle was discovered: The oldest place of worship in the world - far older than oldest city now listed, Jericho - offers marvelous animal sculptures.
 How does that fit that old-stone-temporal hunters and collecting tank stand on such high cultural entwicklungsstufe?

 That is anyhow fact - and Sitchin describes: The two-current country was destroyed and uninhabitable by the sintflut.
 The survivors settled on the surrounding heights.
 Enlil hands over to humans of the sintflut of devices and grains the survivors.
 In the high country the agriculture begins.
 Enki zaehmt animals.